AutomatisierungsTechnik-Voigt-GmbH/AtvK4200Lpt/README.rst

 Binary installer
 ****************
-The easiest way to install the Keithley 4200A-SCS python extension module is to use the binary installer:
+The easiest way to install the Keithley 4200A-SCS Python extension module is to use the binary installer:

 `<https://github.com/ATV-GmbH/AtvK4200Lpt/releases/download/1.0/AtvK4200Lpt-1.0.win32-py3.8.exe>`